 Canning Cubed Pumpkin & Winter Squash

 Process in a dial-gauge pressure canner at 11 pounds pressure (12 pounds pressure between 2,001–4,000 feet) OR in a weighted-gauge pressure canner at 10 pounds pressure (15 pounds if above 1,000 ft. altitude).
-Process pints for 55 minutes and quarts for 90 minutes.
+Process the pints for 55 minutes and quarts for 90 minutes.

 To make pies using canned pumpkin, drain liquid from jars and strain or sieve cubes.

 Select full-colored mature pumpkin and squash with fine texture and a hard rind.
 Wash and prepare as instructed above to cook in the oven.
 Or, wash, remove seeds, and cut into cooking-size sections.
-Then cook until soft in boiling water, in steam or in a pressure cooker.
+Then cook until soft in boiling water, in steam or a pressure cooker.
 Remove pulp from rind and mash.
 (For spaghetti squash, mashing the cooked pulp is not necessary.)
-To cool, place pan with pumpkin or squash in cold water and stir occasionally.
+To cool, place the pan with pumpkin or squash in cold water and stir occasionally.
 Package in freezer bags or freezer containers leaving ½-inch headspace.
 Seal and freeze.

 Drying & Roasting Seeds